eez-open/studio/help/en-US/components/actions/LVGL.md

   - *Speed*: Animation duration in milliseconds
   - *Delay*: Delay in milliseconds before the animation starts.

+- **Create Screen**: Create the screen ("Screens lifetime support" should be enabled in Settings - Build)"
+  - *Screen*: The screen to create

+- **Delete Screen**: Delete the screen ("Screens lifetime support" should be enabled in Settings - Build)"
+  - *Screen*: The screen to delete

+- **Is Screen Created**: Check if screen is created ("Screens lifetime support" should be enabled in Settings - Build)"
+  - *Screen*: The screen
+  - *Store result into*: The boolean variable where to store the screen status

 - **Obj Set X**: Set the x coordinate of the object
   - *Object*: The object to set the x coordinate
   - *X*: The x coordinate to set